bitbrain/hamorigami/core/README.md

 When a spirit spawns, it directly appears.
 In order to control a fade effect, do the following right after the spawn instruction:
 ```
-entity fades in for x seconds
+fadeIn entity for x seconds
 ```
 *`entity` is the type of spirit to fade in*<br/>
 *`x` the number of seconds to fade in*